AnthonyGillan/timing_manipulation/README.md

 # timing_manipulation
-Software for creating syllable-timing-manipulated sentences for a psychophysical study on speech comprehensibility.
+Software for creating and analysing syllable-timing-manipulated sentences for a psychophysical study on speech comprehensibility.

-# Creating timing-manipulated sentences.
+# Creating timing-manipulated sentences
 Use create_sentence.py to put together sentences as specified in .txt files in the sentences_longer folder (or sentences_shorter if the directory is changed).

-# Command line arguments for create_sentence.py:
+# Command line arguments for create_sentence.py

 -b <br />
 start sentence num  -> first sentence to assemble (1 is the first sentence not 0) <br />